-b) The modification of the Statutes requires the approval of at least two-thirds (2/3) of the Full Members of the Commission.
+b) The modification of the Statutes requires the approval of at least two-thirds of the Full Members of the Commission.

-c) If modifications to the present Statutes are agreed by those Full Members attending a Conference, but they do not receive the approval of at least two-thirds (2/3) of the Full Members as required, the Chair shall submit the proposal(s) by mail to all Full Members with information copies to Associate Members.
+c) If modifications to the extant Statutes are agreed by those Full Members attending a Conference, but they do not receive the approval of at least two-thirds of the Full Members as required, the Chair shall submit the proposal(s) by mail to all Full Members with information copies to Associate Members.
 Final approval shall be subject to the provisions of Article 12b.
 All approved modifications to the Statutes shall then appear in the report of the Conference.

 ARTICLE 13: OF THE LANGUAGE OF THE COMMISSION

-a) The working language of the Commission shall be English.
+a) The working language of the Commission shall be English, with translations and interpretation being provided in Spanish whenever resources allow.

 Signatures: Full Members